urob/zmk-unicode/README.md

 options).

-The _initial_ input system (selected when the keyboard starts up) is defined by adding the following outside the root node to the keymap.
+The _initial_ input system (selected when the keyboard starts up) is defined by adding the following outside the root node acto the keymap.
 For instance:
 ```c
 &uc {
   default-mode = <UC_MODE_LINUX>;  // Replace with desired default mode.